chivandikwa/gatsby-casper/src/content/python-unit-testing.md

 ### Test that creates temp files

-If you are writting a test that creates temp files or any other scenario that requires a temp folder, pytest has your back, no need to jump through hoops.
+If you are writing a test that creates temp files or any other scenario that requires a temp folder, pytest has your back, no need to jump through hoops.
 This can be achieved by using a parameter named tmpdir that will be fulfilled by a fixture to inject a LocalPath to your test.

 ```python
 from py._path.local import LocalPath